Antun Vrdoljak: Life

 Born in Imotski, Vrdoljak studied acting at the Zagreb Academy of Dramatic Art.
 His acting debut was in a 1957 film It Was Not in Vain by Nikola Tanhofer.
 In 1958, he appeared in Tanhofer's best known film H-8 to much critical acclaim.
 In the late 1960s, Vrdoljak gradually switched to film directing.
 Following the events of the Croatian Spring (1968–71), Vrdoljak became associated with Croatian nationalism.
 Authorities nevertheless allowed him to continue with his career.
 This included lavish adaptations of Croatian literary classics such as Cyclops (1982) and The Glembays (1988).

 When first democratic elections were announced in Croatia, Vrdoljak was among 200 top intellectuals publicly endorsing the moderate Coalition of People's Accord.
 By the end of campaign, he switched his support for the more hardline Croatian Democratic Union (HDZ) and Franjo Tuđman, with whom he developed a close friendship.
-On 30 May 1990, the new democratically elected Croatian Parliament convened and Franjo Tuđman was elected President of Croatia.
+On 30 May 1990, the new democratically elected Parliament of Croatia convened and Franjo Tuđman was elected President of Croatia.
 Vrdoljak became one of country's six vice-presidents.
 As such, he was entrusted with the supervision of 1990 European Athletics Championships in Split.